flushdemo/sv2024we/readme.md

 ## Snowflakes drawings

-- improve flakes updates (change +1 loop into +n)
-- simplify flakes masks
+- use 4 different sprites
 - change subq1 + bge into appropriate

-- use 4 different sprites
-- use only required bitplanes ?
 - critical code in assembly ?

 ## gnome